AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/usage.rst

 Usage
 =====

-To use these fields you must be using an :class:`~alliance_platform.storage.async_uploads.storage.AsyncUploadStorage` storage class at either the global level, or field level.
+To use these fields you must be using an :class:`~alliance_platform.storage.async_uploads.storage.base.AsyncUploadStorage` storage class at either the global level, or field level.
 To setup globally see the :doc:`installation` instructions.

 To use at a field level create a storage class and pass it to the field: